Universal abundance fluctuations across microbial communities, tropical forests, and urban populations: Methods

 The dynamics of a population driven purely by environmental noise is given by

-where $E_i$ quantifies the strength of environmental noise and $\eta_i$ is delta correlated gaussian noise~\cite{lande_stochastic_2003,fung_reproducing_2016}.
+where $E_i$ quantifies the strength of environmental noise and $\eta_i$ is \RV{delta correlated Gaussian noise or white noise}~\cite{lande_stochastic_2003,fung_reproducing_2016}.
 We can rewrite this equation for $\log x_i$ instead as

-Clearly, the fluctuations of $\log x_i$ are now gaussian distributed.
+Clearly, the fluctuations of $\log x_i$ are now \RV{normally} distributed.
 Thus environmental noise can produce a normally distributed LFD.
 Note, however, that this equation does not have a steady-state.
 Additional terms are required in the dynamical equation to stabilize the population and ensure a steady-state.
-One such case, of a logistic equation with environmental noise has been examined in the literature~\cite{grilli_macroecological_2020}.
-Interestingly, this model also has a gamma distributed steady-state distribution.
-However, no analytical solution for the distribution of fluctuations exists because of the nonlinear nature of the equation.

 Although a subset of microbes have an LFD that is well-explained by a normal distribution, we are able to fit the majority of the data without using environmental noise.
 While adding environmental noise would affect model behavior, the success of the model without environmental noise suggests that the populations could be in a parameter-range where the effect of environmental noise is unimportant or that the quantities we examine are not sensitive to the addition of environmental noise on top of demographic noise.